 - There is a gift shop but no café.
 That said there are numerous cafes in Caerphilly for refreshments.

-- Caerphilly Castle doesn’t not have a car park.
+- There is no dedicated Caerphilly Castle parking.
+The Castle doesn’t not have a car park.
 There is a public car park located across the road from the castle which is pay-and-display.
 There is also time-limited free parking in Morrisons car park which you can avail of if shopping there before or after your visit.

 - Dogs are welcome in the castle provided they are kept on leads, and owners clean up after their dogs.